Many opportunities to pray, learn and celebrate.

 Lent is also a time in which we are encouraged to participate in a more intense and fruitful way in the liturgies and devotions of the Church.

-Daily Mass: Beginning February 15th and continuing throughout Lent, daily Mass will be celebrated at 8:00am and 12:10pm Monday – Friday, and 8:00am on Saturdays.
+Daily Mass: Continuing throughout Lent, daily Mass will be celebrated at 8:00am and 12:10pm Monday – Friday, and 8:00am on Saturdays.
 You may attend Mass with the School Community on Wednesdays at 8:30am.

 "The Church must be a place of mercy freely given, where everyone can feel welcomed, loved, forgiven and encouraged to live the good life of the Gospel." –Pope Francis Welcome!
 Our doors are open and the light is on.
 The Light is On is an initiative where churches across the DC metro area are open for quiet prayer and Confession every Wednesday during Lent.